 Always the Little Things: Bad Habits That Can Damage Your Eyes

 Everyone’s got their funny little habits.
-They range from quirky to cute to well, sort of gross (nail biters, unite), but they’re all generally pretty harmless.
+They range from quirky, to cute, to well, sort of gross (nail biters, unite), but they’re all generally pretty harmless.
 However, as we always seem to say, even the little things can have big impacts on your sensitive eyes.
 Here are a couple of the everyday bad habits many of us have developed that may be affecting our eyes.

 No one ever drops a habit overnight, but if you catch yourself consistently doing anything on this list, then it’s probably time to start thinking about making some changes.